Join 5,000+

 We ask you to link to at least three sources (more if possible) that have different vibes and backgrounds.

 News is fine to use as one or two of your links, but another journalist’s already filtered it.
+It's always great to include some previous links to other QueerAF articles too.

 If you can, try to use primary sources like social posts (Tweets, TikToks, YouTube videos, Instagram posts), organisation blogs and websites, or educational resources.